kgodden/boost_udp_receive_rar/README.md

 } while (data.empty());

 ```
-# To build the tests for Ubuntu:
+# To build the tests for Ubuntu based systems:

 - Make sure boost is installed (e.g. To install: ```sudo apt-get install libboost-all-dev```)
 - In terminal, ```cd``` to the test directory and run ```make```